tauri-apps/tauri/.changes/tauri-focused-windows.md

 'tauri-runtime-wry': 'patch:bug'
 ---

-On Windows, properly respect `focused: false` when creating the window.
+Properly respect the `focused` option when creating the webview.